boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Show legend

-A Legend is a text used to describe the plotted data.
-It allows you to toggle the visibility of the legend in the chart and change the legend text position (selecting through the combo box).
+A legend is a text used to describe the plotted data.
+It allows you to toggle the visibility of the legend in the chart and change the legend text position by selecting through the combo box.

 ![Show legend](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/show-legend.png)

-Enabling the **Custom Legend Text** option will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in the chart.
+Enabling the **Custom Legend Text** option will allow you to define custom text through the text area to display for each legend series by selecting through the combo box in the chart.

 #### Legend Interactivity